 The exact cause of irritable bowel syndrome is not known, but there are several possibilities.
 Because there are no visible changes in the intestines, such as tumors, infections, or deformities, some researchers feel that the problem may lay be neurological, a problem with the nerves leading from the bowels into the brain, or even with the brain itself.
 IBS may also be an immune disorder, where the body attacks itself by mistake.
 It may be triggered by a severe bout of the stomach flu, or other intestinal disease.

-There are several things that may set off an episode of IBS.
+There are several things that may set off an episode.
 Food, especially spicy foods, may trigger an episode, as can gas trapped in the intestine.
-Stress and hormonal changes may affect IBS, as well.
+Stress and hormonal changes may cause an episode, as well.
 Some medications may temporarily worsen the intensity of the disorder.
-Most IBS sufferers experience either constipation or regular diarrhea, although some have alternating spells of both.
+Most sufferers experience either constipation or regular diarrhea, although some have alternating spells of both.
 Almost constant stomach cramping is also very common.
 Other common symptoms include mucus in the stools, bloating, and an overly sensitive stomach.